edcarstens/DSM/README.md

 use 'pd' and supply a key for that directory.
 The key must be alphanumeric characters.
 Make it a short mnemonic.
 You can omit the key and let DSM auto-create it for you.

-Limitations
+Once you have a key associated with a directory, you can use 'g' with that key to go to that directory (instead of 'cd').

+Future Improvements

-At present, directories with spaces in their name are not supported.
+Support directories with spaces in their names.
+Return an ERROR from 'g' if specified key does not exist.
+Support directory history and 'pop' to step back, 'pd' to step forward.